exhuma/http-talk-2020/reveal.js-master/sections/content-negotiation.md

 ## How Does it Work?

+* Client uses the `Accept` header
+* Server responds according to `Accept` (or `406`)
+* Client reads according to `Content-Type`

+Note:

 *All these steps are optional but highly recommended*

-* The client sends a request *including an `Accept` header*.
-* The server generates a response based on the `Accept` header.
+The `Accept` header is the client saying: "Hey server, please give me something in this format".
+This can contain more than one value.

+If the server *can* respond in this format it returns it.
+If not, it will generate a `406 Not Acceptable` error response.

-* The client processes the response according to the `Content-Type` header of the response.
+If the client specified more than one `Accept` value it *must* look at the `Content-Type` header of the response to identify which one it received.

 ---